In the future, there will be no female leaders. There will just be leaders ― Sheryl Sandberg

-So, what really is a Gender Audit ?
-It is a yearly audit of employee payroll policies, performance, time off, role of job, career trajectory.
+So, what really is a Gender Audit?
+It is a yearly audit of employee payroll policies, performance, time off, the role of the job, career trajectory.
 The insights from such audits often provide hard facts about the gap between policies and their effect.

-According to the White House, a full-time working women earn just 78 cents for every dollar a man earns, on average.
+According to the White House, full-time working women earn just 78 cents for every dollar a man earns, on average.
 And many women feel that they are not paid on par with men doing the same work.
-Many companies do not feel comfortable to break open the wall of gender pay gap.
+Many companies do not feel comfortable breaking open the wall of the gender pay gap.

-Case in point is Salesforce, a leading Customer Relationship Management Software.
-The company in 2018, decided to make it’s gender audit public.
+A case in point is Salesforce, a leading Customer Relationship Management Software.
+The company in 2018, decided to make its gender audit public.
 Mark Benioff, CEO showed an ideal example of how organizations can immensely thrive on gender diversity.
-Mark wholeheartedly accepted the findings that a gender wage gap in comparable roles existed at his company, and he put a plan – with $3 million in funding-in place to resolve it.
+Mark wholeheartedly accepted the findings that a gender wage gap in comparable roles existed at his company, and he put a plan – with $3 million in funding in place to resolve it.

-This initiative have won the all the hearts of the company’s women employees.
+This initiative has won all the hearts of the company’s women employees.